retropassdev/RetroPass/README.md

  1. [Download](../../releases/) latest RetroPass Ultimate.
  2. Connect to Xbox through Xbox Device portal and install:
 	- RetroPass_Ultimate_x.y.z.0_x64.appxbundle
-	- The 3 appx dependencies in Dependencies.zip (if needed).
+	- The 3 appx dependencies in Dependencies.zip or Dependencies.7z.
- At this point install is finished.
-Connect external storage to Xbox and start RetroPass.
-Follow [First Run and Settings](#Basic-Usage#Setup) section!
+9. At this point Installation is finished.
+Proceed to and Follow [Setup](https://github.com/Misunderstood-Wookiee/RetroPassUltimate/wiki/Basic-Usage) Guide!

 ## Build from source

 1. Install Visual Studio 2019
-2. Get the latest source code from master branch or [release](../../releases/)
+2. Get the latest source code from Main/Dev branch or [release](../../releases/)
 3. Open **RetroPass.sln**
 4. Under **Package.appxmanifest** -> **Packing**, create and choose a different Certificate if needed.
 5. Set **Configuration** to **Release**